Oracle’s formal Information Protection Policy sets forth the requirements for classifying and handling public and confidential information.

-Oracle categorizes confidential information into three classes—Internal, Restricted, and Highly Restricted—with each classification requiring corresponding levels of security controls, such as encryption requirements for data classified as Restricted or Highly Restricted.
+Oracle categorizes information into four classes—Public, Internal, Restricted, and Highly Restricted—with each classification requiring corresponding levels of security controls, such as encryption requirements for non-Public data:

 Oracle’s mandatory training instructs employees about the company’s Information Protection Policy.
 This training also tests employee understanding of information asset classifications and handling requirements.
 Employees must complete this training when joining Oracle and must periodically repeat it thereafter.
 Reports enable managers to track course completion for their organizations.